HeatherHong/HACS_paper/rebuttal_revised.md

 We thank the reviewer for the insightful comments, which have substantially improved the clarity and rigor of our presentation.
 The revised manuscript now includes:

 1.  **Explicit leader selection criterion** with empirical justification (Page 4, Section III.2)

-2. **Clarified topology-aware adaptability** with concrete examples of generalization to other fabrics (Page 4 + Page 10-11)
+2.  **Clarified topology-aware adaptability** with runtime bandwidth detection and adaptive hierarchical collapsing (Page 4, Section III.2 + Page 10, Section V.1)

-3. **Explicit scope statement** for profiling assumptions with practical guidance for extensions (Page 4, Section III.3)
+3.  **Explicit deployment scope** with discussion of pipeline-parallel extensibility (Page 4, Section III.3 "Profiling model and deployment variations")

 4.  **Formalized memory-constrained batch allocation** with explicit min(·) constraint in Equation 2 (Page 5, Section III.4)

-5. **Multi-faceted model scale justification** including scale-invariance argument, theoretical scaling analysis, and expected 70B performance (Page 7-8, Page 9-10, Page 10)
+5.  **Multi-faceted model scale justification** including scale-invariance argument, theoretical scaling analysis (Equations 6-8), and expected 70B performance (Page 7-8 + Page 10 Section IV.6 + Page 11 Section V.1)

-6. **Quantitative network sensitivity analysis** using ablation study decomposition and counterfactual reasoning (Page 10-11, Section V.1)
+6.  **Dedicated network sensitivity analysis section** (Page 9, Section IV.5) with ablation decomposition, theoretical per-step latency analysis (Equation 5), and quantitative evidence that communication contributes only ~18% of total improvement

 All modifications are grounded in **actual content present in the revised manuscript** with precise page and section references.
 We believe these clarifications substantially reinforce the methodological soundness, generality, and reproducibility of HASC.